nhm38/ECE4960/lab11-page.md

 ```

 ### The Bayes Filter in Action
-I sped the by 4 times so you don't have to watch a 2 minute video.
+I sped up the video by 4 times so you don't have to watch a 2 minute video.

 {% include youtube.html video="lLkfZRtz12M" %}

 ### The Data
+The angular orientation of the robot is continually increased, because at each step it performs the 360 degree observation loop and potentially more based on the trajectory controls.
+The orientation isn't normalized to 0 to 360 degrees, so I did that during my data analysis.
+The error for each state (x,y,theta) actaully remains small at each step, so I knew my Bayes Filter was working well.

 ![Pose data](img/lab11/Data Table img.png)